Dan’s Story

 It had all started earlier that year on a cold February night.
 Dan was doing sales in the neighboring province of Ontario from Quebec, where Dan had moved back to from the East Coast after living there for 16 years.
 He had left the province of Quebec for over 20 years and vowed he would never live there again, in large part because of the language laws and politics.
 Although he did visit often, as most of his family was still there.

-After his mother had a stroke and was left suffering from Vascular Dementia, Dan brought her to live with him in Nova Scotia so he could care for her there.
-But after a year, she could no longer take being apart from her other children, so Dan brought her back to Montreal to care for her and his two sick brothers.
+When Dan`s mother had a stroke and was left suffering from Vascular Dementia, he brought her to live with him in Nova Scotia so he could care for her there.
+But after a year, she could no longer bear being apart from her other children, so Dan brought her back to Montreal to care for her and his two sick brothers there.
 Fortunately, he was able to sublet the apartment directly above his sister, who cared for their brothers.

 So on that February night, Dan was returning from a sales call that had gone very late and was racing home to tuck his mom in as she would often refuse to eat or even take her meds if he was not there.
 With her also being a diabetic, Dan needed to make certain she would eat before going to sleep so she would not go hypoglycemic (low blood sugar) during the night.

-He was in the middle of nowhere on a long stretch of highway, with not another car or house in sight, when out of nowhere he heard what sounded like trumpets blasting across the sky.
+He was in the middle of nowhere on a long stretch of highway, with not another car or any houses in sight, when out of nowhere he heard what sounded like trumpets blasting across the sky.

-As he turned the car stereo down and then off, the sounds grew louder and stretched across the sky as if blasting down from above.
+As he turned the car stereo down and then off, the sounds grew louder, stretching across the sky, blasting from above.
 Different tones and sound levels emanated from many points across the skyline from one end to the other.
-When Dan lowered the car window to hear better, there was a sweet smell and taste in the air and it was also very warm as if he was in a tropical climate, plus the sounds of the trumpets continued to grow even louder.
-Dan has compared the sound of what he heard that night to what he imagined a 35.2 surround-sound stereo system might sound like.
+When Dan lowered the car window to hear better, there was an extremely sweet smell and taste in the air and it was also very warm as if he was in a tropical climate, while the sounds of the trumpets continued to grow even louder.
+Dan has compared the sound of what he heard that night to what he imagined a high-quality Dolby Atmos 35.2 surround-sound stereo system might sound like, turned up very loud.

-As incredible as this all seemed, considering it was a very cold February night, Dan didn’t stop his car to investigate or even attempt to record things; he just kept on motoring towards his mother.
+As incredible as this all seemed, considering it was a very cold Canadian February night, Dan did not stop his car to investigate or even attempt to record things; he just kept on motoring towards his mother.

 He never really thought much more about it after that night.
 But the seed must have been planted because ten months later, on that Christmas morning after what had been a very miserable year, Dan did fall to his knees and pray in sincerity for the first time in his life.

-It was then that God filled Dan with a light that nearly picked him up off the floor.
-God left him the Blueprint for DIFY and told Dan that DIFY would transcend borders and religions.
-God also imprinted on Dan’s brain the words that we are all his children and are all equal in His eyes & that He wanted us all to play on this paradise that He has created for us.
+Instead of a store, God filled Dan’s mind with thoughts & words and left him the Blueprint for DIFY Religion.
+He also told Dan that DIFY would transcend borders and religions.
+At the same instant, He impressed into Dan’s brain the following three lines: we are all his children, we are all equal in His eyes & He wants us all to play on this paradise that He has created for us.
+The whole incident lasted for a minute or it could have been 30 minutes.
+Time seemed to stand still.

 Afterward, Dan was left quite overwhelmed, as anyone could imagine.
-He didn`t know where to turn or where or how he could start.
+He didn`t know where to turn or how he could start.
 He didn’t even know anyone who attended church.

 She suggested that Dan speak with him and that they had much in common.
-Dan asked her where the church was and she told him where it was located.
-To his astonishment, it happened to be the same church he had been baptized in and had also done his first communion in.
+After Dan asked her where the church was located and she told him.
+Dan was astonished; it was the same church he had been baptized in and had also done his first communion in.
+By the time the pastor ended up saving the church, it had been abandoned for many years and was scheduled for demolition.

-So after a couple of weeks, Dan built up his courage and went to speak with her friend, the pastor, whom Mary-Lynne had spoken to him about.
-When they met and Dan told him that God had spoken to him too, the pastor asked Dan what God had said to him, but Dan was still uncomfortable talking about it, so he just muttered something about DIFY.
+So after a couple of weeks, Dan built up his courage and went to speak with Mary-Lynne`s friend, the pastor.
+When they met and Dan told him that God had spoken to him also, the pastor asked Dan what God had said to him, but Dan was still uncomfortable talking about it, so he just muttered something about DIFY.

 Dan ended up attending services at the church every Sunday for 2 years.
 He had a feeling of being connected to and at home in the church.
 He learned quite a bit from the teachings of this pastor and was grateful to him for that.
 That was up until the morning that Dan’s mother passed away.

-On that Sunday morning, Dan had waited until after service to speak with the pastor, hoping for some comfort but rather than consoling Dan, he saw Dan waiting for him and took off out the back door.
+On that Sunday morning, Dan had waited until after service to speak with the pastor, hoping for some consolation from him but rather than comforting Dan, the pastor saw Dan waiting for him and took off out the back door.

 After that day in the basement, the pastor distanced himself from Dan and avoided him.
 Perhaps his ego was bruised, or perhaps he knew that the plans God had left Dan did not coincide with his own beliefs about Jesus.
 Regardless, Dan never returned to that church again.

-There are several video recordings and different explanations on YouTube, although none of the video recordings seem as loud or clear as what Dan had heard that February night and most of the explanations seem rather dismissive.
+There are several recordings of the Sky Trumpets and different explanations on YouTube, although none of the recordings seem as loud or clear as what Dan had heard that February night and most of the explanations seemed rather dismissive.

 As far as DIFY Religion is concerned, it was only after the recent political upheaval that Dan decided to go forward with the religion.
-He had dragged his heels for years after writing the Book of DIFY, which he had completed in less than two years from his epiphany.
-He had originally tried to get the book published, but it was rejected; big surprise, nobody was interested in publishing a book about a new religion.
+He had dragged his heels for years after writing the Book of DIFY, which he had completed in the two years following his epiphany.
+He had originally sent the manuscript to about 30 publishers and agents but it was rejected; big surprise, nobody was interested in publishing a book about a new religion and a person who claimed that God had spoken to him and given him a plan to save the world.

-Years later, when he started the charity, Dan had first thought to name the charity DIFY Religion, but his family and friends protested and let it be known that they didn’t want to be part of a religion.
-So, he settled for calling it DIFY Charity and put the religion aside until now.
+Years later, when he started the charity, Dan had first thought to name it after the religion, but his family and friends protested and let it be known that they didn’t want to be part of any kind of religion.
+Dan needed their help and support, so he reluctantly called it DIFY Charity and put the religion aside until now.

 Dan (left) with DIFY Charity client, Steve.

-After all, who in their right mind wants to be the target of ridicule and hate, which will no doubt be a byproduct of Dan coming forward with his testimony and the new DIFY Religion?
+After all, who in their right mind wants to be the target of ridicule and hate?
+Which will undoubtedly be a byproduct of Dan coming forward with his testimony and the new DIFY Religion?